Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

 # **Lesson 12 — Advanced Data Visualization Techniques**

 ## **Lesson Overview**
-**Learning objective:** students will learn how to build advanced, interactive visualizations using Python libraries such as Pandas, Plotly.
-They will practice visualizing data from DataFrames, creating interactive charts, and developing simple dashboards for real-time data exploration.
+**Learning objective:** Students will learn to build advanced, interactive visualizations and simple, deployable dashboards with Streamlit alongside Pandas and Plotly.
+They will practice visualizing data from DataFrames, creating interactive charts, and turning analyses into lightweight web apps for real-time exploration (with Streamlit components like widgets, layout, and state).
 To prepare for the final project, students will complete this lesson and assignment in a personal GitHub repository rather than in `python_homework`.
-A section introduces Streamlit for dashboard development.

 ### **Topics:**
 1. Plotting with Pandas: Visualizing data directly from DataFrames.